 As to the degree of compensation, if the victim of the accident is not the one at fault, the amount of money awarded depends on what injuries were suffered.
 How serious were they?
 How much medical care was needed?
 How much pain have you been in?
 More serious injuries require more expensive medical care, more time off from work, and cause more conscious pain and suffering.
 Therefore they receive larger verdicts and settlements.

-Clearly, who as at-fault depends on the type of multi-vehicle crash.
+Who as at-fault depends on the type of multi-vehicle crash.
 But in a chain rear-end car accident, the lead driver typically is without fault.
 The lead driver usually has viable car accident claims against the others in the chain who caused the impact to her vehicle.
 For example, often the third car in the chain will rear-end the second car, forcing the second car into the lead vehicle.

 The driver the rear-ended the lead driver will almost certainly be a defendant in any claim brought by the lead driver in a multi-vehicle collision.
 If the lead driver felt two impacts, the third car in the chain likely rear-ended the second car, which would cause a second impact.
 If there were three impacts (rare), the fourth driver in the chain may also be jointly responsible with the other drivers in the chain.

 Maryland has contributory negligence which means if you are one percent responsible for your own injuries, you cannot recover.
-So if you negligently rear-ended another driver and they were hit yourself, sustaining your own claim would be very unlikely.
+So if you negligently rear-ended another driver and they were hit yourself, sustaining your claim would be very unlikely.